teras/stormify/docs/src/Advanced_topics.md

 ### Using Sequences

 If your database uses sequences for generating primary keys, specify the sequence name.

+!!! warning
-The primary key field must use a **boxed type** (e.g., `Integer` instead of `int`) so it can be `null` before the sequence value is assigned:
+    The primary key field must use a **boxed type** (e.g., `Integer` instead of `int`) so it can be `null` before the sequence value is assigned.

 ```java
 public class Test {